Ludzos/Image-cards/README.md

 ***IMAGE-CARDS***

 This application is a recreaction of a Figma design.
 An application that retrieves user data from an API (https://randomuser.me/api/?results=50.).
-Display's image cards for every user with name, avatar, city.
+App display's image cards for every user with name, avatar, city.

 ***************************************************************